-A.12.
-Indicate any constraints (statutory, legal or other) on the transferability of shares and/or any restrictions on voting rights.
-In particular, indicate the existence of any constraint or limitation that may hamper takeover of the company through the acquisition of its shares on the market, and any authorisations or prior notifications of acquisitions or transfers of the company's financial instruments required by sector laws and regulations.

-A.13.
-Indicate whether the general meeting has resolved to apply the breakthrough rule against a takeover bid, under Act 6/2007.

-If yes, explain the measures approved and the terms on which the restrictions will become ineffective:

-A.14.
-State whether the company has issued any shares that are not traded on an EU regulated market:
+A.12. particular, i straints (statutory, legal or other) on the transferability of shares and/or any restrictions on voting rights.
+In te the existence of any constraint or limitation that may hamper takeover of the company through the shares on the market, and any authorisations or prior notifications of acquisitions or transfers of the company's ents required by sector laws and regulations. [] Yes [ \( \) ] No A.13.
+Indicate wh r the general meeting has resolved to apply the breakthrough rule against a takeover bid, under Act 6/2007. [] Yes [ \( \) ] No If yes, expla e measures approved and the terms on which the restrictions will become ineffective: A.14.
+State whet e company has issued any shares that are not traded on an EU regulated market: